Are you worrying about your mounting credit card bills?

 Depending on how big your debt is, this final step could take months or even years.
 Most financial consultants advise that debts should be paid off from the highest interest rate to the lowest interest rate.
-While this may sound logical mathematically, using debt snowball method to eliminate debt makes more sense from a psychological point of view.
-Your morale will be much higher when you see your debts eliminated one by one in the process.
+While this may sound logical mathematically, using debt snowball method to eliminate debt makes sense from a psychological viewpoint.
+Your morale will be higher when you see your debts eliminated one by one in the process.

 Debt snowball involves the following steps:

-1) List down your debts from lowest balance to highest balance.
+1) List down your debts from the lowest balance to the highest balance.